 This baby chickpea puree with sweet potato and banana is smooth, creamy, and naturally sweet from the banana and sweet potato.
-It is super easy to make the chickpea baby food puree.
+It is super easy to make the chickpea baby recipe that is blended into a puree.

 Peel and boil the sweet potato, then combine with half a cup of canned or cooked chickpeas and half a banana.
 Blend in a high-speed blender with water into a smooth chickpea puree that your baby will love.